 This is because the internal clock of the hen uses the number of daylight hours sensed to trigger egg production.
 When the days are short there aren’t enough hours of light to trigger this response.

 Setting a light on a timer so that it turns on at 5:30 am will add a few hours to the amount of daylight your flock senses.
-Have the light set to turn off after the sun has fully risen above the horizon?
+Has the light set to turn off after the sun has fully risen above the horizon?

 Health Issues and Care

 Like all animals, a chicken requires clean water and ready access to food to thrive.
 You can ensure they have these basic requirements using a gravity feeder and keeping plenty of waterers in the areas they have access to.

 A clean, healthy coop will prevent many diseases and pests from bothering your flock.
 When building or buying the chicken coop, figure on 2-3 square feet of space per chicken.
 Many people say you can use less, but more room allows you to clean less by preventing excess poop levels.

 Some common ailments that affect Speckled Sussexes and all other chicken breeds include:

 - A bacterial infection that can be fatal in chicks

 Mites can usually be controlled by allowing your flock to have access to areas where they can dust bathe.
 This knocks mites off the chicken and they get suffocated in the dirt.

 You can tell if a chicken is infested with mites if they have a droopy, pale comb.
 Check for the mites around the eyes or look for raised scales on the legs.
 If mites are found a deep clean of the coop is in order and diatomaceous earth may be spread to kill them.